 We looked at how the service supported people with their medication.
 Some people were prompted to take their medication, whilst other people needed support with administration of their medication.
 Medication Administration Record sheets (MARs) were available within the care files; these were provided by the provider and we saw these had been completed appropriately by care staff.
-People who required support with medication were encouraged to use blister packs, an appliance aid that holds all the required medication.
+The registered manager audited MAR records every week to ensure all were completed appropriately.
+People who required support with medication were encouraged to use blister packs.
 We were told by everyone we spoke to that there were no problems with their medications.

-Staff had received training in medication administration, staff we spent time with told us any issues with medication was always reported to the managers who dealt with the issue immediately and would liaise with the relevant health professional.
-The registered manager told us that they are introducing a new MAR sheet that would have a lot more information in place.
+Staff had received training in medication administration, staff we spent time with told us any issues with medication was always reported to the manager who dealt with the issue immediately and would liaise with the relevant health professional.

 We saw that the registered manager had accident records that were completed in full.
-There had been no accident or incidents at the service in the last twelve months.
+There had been one incident at the service in the last twelve months.
+We saw records to show what the registered manager had done in response.